Savoury mince pancake bake with cheese sauce. A meal the whole family will enjoy.

 - I use a mixture of half milk and half water because I find it gives a lighter pancake but you could use all milk if you like.

-- The ratio of flour to liquid is 2 cups liquid per 1 cup of flour, but this can vary depending on the type of flour you use, and also on the size of the eggs.
+- The ratio of flour to liquid is 2 cups liquid per 1 cup of flour, but this can vary depending on the type of flour you use, and also on the size of the eggs, so don’t tip in all the liquid at once.

 - Add about 3/4 of the liquid to start with and then gradually add the rest until you have a thin pouring consistency.